Unifying Distributionally Robust Optimization via Optimal Transport Theory: Problem Setup

+\Cref{ass:growth} ensures that the infimum of the generalized OT problem~\eqref{eq:mot} is attained if $\mathds M(\nu, \hat \nu)< \infty$ (see \Cref{lemma:mot-attainment} in the appendix).
+Thus, it allows us to rewrite problem~\eqref{eq:mot-dro} as the following explicit optimization over probability couplings:

-In the subsequent sections, we will elaborate on the advantages of incorporating the lifting technique and the novel OT-DRO with conditional moment constraints.
-In Section \ref{sec:mot-express}, we demonstrate that problem \eqref{eq:mot-dro} provides sufficient flexibility to offer a unified DRO model that encompasses a wide range of existing DRO models with various probability discrepancies.
-The key idea is to find the lifting map between the tuple $(\mc Z, \ell, \hat \mu, \mathds D, r)$ in problem \eqref{eq:dro} to the tuple $(f, \mc V, \mc W, \mc G, \hat \nu, c, r)$ in problem \eqref{eq:mot-dro}.
-Upon this unification approach, in Section \ref{sec:cost_function}, we introduce a tractable transportation encompassing both {$\phi$}-divergence and Wasserstein ambiguity.
+In the remainder, we showcase several advantages of the OT-DRO model with conditional moment constraints.
+In Section~\ref{sec:mot-express}, we demonstrate that problem~\eqref{eq:mot-dro} offers sufficient flexibility to provide a unified DRO model, which generalizes a wide range of existing DRO models based on probability discrepancies.
+The key idea is to identify a lifting map that connects the tuple $(\ell, \mc Z, \hat \mu, \mathds D, r)$ characterizing the inner problem in~\eqref{eq:dro} to the tuple $(f, \mc V, \mc W, \mc G, \hat \nu, c, r)$ characterizing an instance of~\eqref{eq:mot-dro}.
+Section~\ref{sec:duality} then develops a duality theory for problem~\eqref{eq:mot-dro}.
+Finally, in Section~\ref{sec:cost_function}, we show that problem~\eqref{eq:mot-dro} gives rise to previously unexplored DRO models that seamlessly interpolate between {$\phi$}-divergence and Wasserstein distance-based DRO models.